Applying a Rule to Existing Orders

-A few examples might help make this more clear:
+A few examples might help make this clearer:

-- A rule with the trigger "Order is Cancelled" will only be checked against orders in the cancelled state
+- A rule with the trigger "Order is Cancelled" will only be checked against orders in the canceled state

 - The "Order is Partially Fulfilled" trigger will only check orders that are currently in the partially fulfilled state.
-If an order was in the partially fulfilled state, but now it complete fulfilled, it would be skipped
+If an order was in the partially fulfilled state, but now it is completely fulfilled, it would be skipped.

 Updating the Tags

-We recommend testing the backfill process against a small set of orders first to make sure it works as expected.
+We recommend testing the backfill process against a small set of orders first to ensure it works as expected.